In keeping with the mission of the College of Pharmacy, our overarching curricular philosophy includes the following:

 - The curriculum will remain current in regard to changes in pharmaceutical and clinical science, patient care, teaching methods, and practice experience in response to faculty, student, and relevant community input.

-Upon completion of the Doctor of Pharmacy curriculum, student will achieve the following outcomes:
+Upon completion of the Doctor of Pharmacy curriculum, students will achieve the following outcomes: